Elizabeth Brudenell, Countess of Cardigan (1689–1745)

-Elizabeth Brudenell, Countess of Cardigan (January 1689 – December 1745), formerly Lady Elizabeth Bruce, was an English noblewoman and a petitioner for the foundation of the Foundling Hospital in London.
+Elizabeth Brudenell, Countess of Cardigan (née Lady Elizabeth Bruce; January 1689 – December 1745), formerly, was a Scottish noblewoman and a petitioner for the foundation of the Foundling Hospital in London.
 Her husband was George Brudenell, 3rd Earl of Cardigan, and she was the mother of the 4th Earl, who later became 1st Duke of Montagu.

 Life

 Brudenell was the daughter of Thomas Bruce, 2nd Earl of Ailesbury and 3rd Earl of Elgin, and his first wife, the former Lady Elizabeth Seymour.

 She married the earl on 15 May 1707 at St. Martin-in-the-Fields Church, Covent Garden.
 She had her portrait painted by Sir Godfrey Kneller in the same year.
 There is also a painting of her by the Dutch artist Herman van der Mijn dating from 1729, in which she is pictured with two of her sons, James and Robert.